univ-ai/welcomenew/_catalog/cohort4/ai0.md

 </style>

-Welcome to AI-0: The Basics of Data Science.
+Welcome to Python for Data Science.

 The objective of this module is to provide fundamental understanding of the python programming language needed to follow an introductory course in Data Science.